Market and 9th Streets

 Collectively, THE GALLERY AT MARKET EAST occupied eight Center City acres, encompassed approximately 1,348,000 leasable square feet and contained a total of 215 stores and services.
 The 312 million dollar facility was connected, via skybridge, to two parking garages.

 Gimbels became the first GALLERY anchor to be rebranded.
 New Jersey-based Stern's took over its space on August 18, 1986.
 This store lasted until March 1992.
-A portion of the space became a 1-level (99,000 square foot) Clover.
+A portion became a 1-level (99,000 square foot) Clover.
 This discount branch of Strawbridge & Clothier began business on August 7, 1995.
 After Clover's departure, its area became part of a Big Kmart.
-The 2-level (150,000 square foot) location, reputedly the first in a major city downtown district, welcomed its first shoppers on November 20, 1997.
+The 2-level (150,000 square foot) location, reputedly the first in a major city downtown district, welcomed first shoppers on November 26, 1997.

 J.C.
-Penney was shuttered in late 2001.
-Burlington Coat Factory opened their 3-level (147,000 square foot) store on August 21, 2003.
-By this time, THE GALLERY AT MARKET EAST was struggling to keep tenants.
+Penney was shuttered in late 2001, with Burlington Coat Factory opening in the building on August 21, 2003.
+By this time, THE GALLERY was struggling to keep tenants.
 Strawbridge's was shuttered on September 9, 2006.
-By this time, the upscale mall had slowly morphed into more of a discount-oriented facility.
+The once-upscale mall had slowly morphed into more of a discount outlet.
 Its two upper floors had been largely vacant for years.

 Plans for a Center City Philadelphia casino were being discussed in the early 2000s.
 Originally proposed for a south Philadelphia riverfront site, the location of the prospective Foxwoods Casino Philadelphia was changed due to community opposition.